 For treatment of BPH with High Intensity Focused Ultrasound (HIFU) see medical policy 02.01.53

-The following treatments are considered investigational as treatment for BPH:
+The following procedures are considered investigational:

 The American Urology Association’s updated Guideline on the Management of Benign Prostatic Hyperplasia (BPH) excludes a number of procedures from consideration in their treatment outcome analysis as there is insufficient and inadequate evidence available to make a recommendation for these procedures as a treatment alternative for an individual with moderate to severe symptoms of BPH.
 “The level of evidence regarding the safety and utility of endoscopic balloon dilation, cryosurgical ablation, HIFU ablation, and the placement of stents, including a lack of treatment outcome analysis for temporary prostatic stents, is insufficient to draw any conclusions.”
 Further studies are needed before determining the role of these treatments in the routine management of men with BPH.